Coulsdon conveyancing FAQs

 Are Coulsdon conveyancing fees fixed?

-Some conveyancing solicitors in Coulsdon carry out the conveyancing on a price per hour basis others work on a fixed fee.
+Some conveyancing solicitors in Coulsdon carry out the conveyancing on a price per hour basis.

-If, for any reason at all, your sale or purchase does not go ahead, you are covered by our No Sale, No Fee guarantee.
+If, for any reason at all, your sale or purchase does not go ahead, you are covered by a No Sale, No Fee guarantee.

 Will I need property searches when buying a property in Coulsdon?